wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-connect-query.md

 - Visual Studio 2013 update 4 (or later).
 Microsoft now provides Visual Studio Community for *free*.
  - [Visual Studio Community, download](http://www.visualstudio.com/products/visual-studio-community-vs)
  - [More options for free Visual Studio](http://www.visualstudio.com/products/free-developer-offers-vs.aspx)
- - Or, let the [step](#InstallVSForFree) later in this topic describe how the [Azure preview portal](http://manage.windowsazure.cn/) guides you to the install of Visual Studio.
+ - Or, let the [step](#InstallVSForFree) later in this topic describe how the [Azure Management Portal](https://manage.windowsazure.cn) guides you to the install of Visual Studio.

 <a name="InstallVSForFree" id="InstallVSForFree"></a>